Going back to work as a breastfeeding mom

 Choose a childcare provider who’s happy to give your baby your expressed breast milk and/or welcomes you breastfeeding when you drop off and collect your baby.
 Discuss this before you sign up, and explain your needs clearly.

-Ask how they’ll store your breast milk, and make sure you supply enough sanitised bottles and teats.
-Also discuss how your baby likes to have her milk – warm or cold, while being held, or feeding independently under supervision (if aged six months plus) – so she’s more likely to accept it.
+Ask how they’ll store your breast milk and discuss how your baby likes to have her milk – warm or cold, while being held, or feeding independently under supervision (if aged six months plus) – so she’s more likely to accept it.